halfinjest/Revolution/README.md

 The `.dol` file is copied to this new directory as `boot.dol`.

 Optionally, the `icon.png` and `meta.xml` files can also be copied to this directory.
-This information shows up on the Homebrew menu, but it is not necessary when executing an application.
+This information shows up on the Homebrew menu, but it is not necessary when executing the program.